During the Gospel reading at Mass this past Sunday (Mk 9:38-43, 45, 47-48) we heard:

 No doubt this statement confuses many, especially the 52% of Americans who say they’d rather be dead than disabled.
 But after the journey I’ve been on for the past nearly 13 years, I understand and appreciate how she feels.

 During a talk I gave to a group of seventh graders a few years ago, I was asked: if I had my whole life to live over again, would I still want to end up in a wheelchair.
-Let me put it this way: as difficult and inconvenient as it is to live with a spinal cord injury sometimes, I’d rather enter into life paralyzed than with two good legs to be thrown into Gehenna.
+Let me put it this way: as difficult and inconvenient as it is to live with a spinal cord injury sometimes, if that’s what it takes, I’d rather enter into life paralyzed than with two good legs to be thrown into Gehenna.